maniac379/White-Crystal/Pokemon White Crystal ChangeLog README.txt

 Submission 100% Accuracy
 Increased ExtremeSpeed PP from 5 to 10
 Increased Anicientpower PP from 5 to 10
-Moves Updated to Gen VII
+Moves Updated to Gen VII (Not Leech Life)
+Growth Raises both Attack and Sp Attack

 Evolution Changes